tgourley/AWS-Visual-Configuration-App/Documentation/User.md

 The user will have two ways to log in with their AWS account.

 **Option 1**: Login with Username
 - If you do not have an AWS account, use this method.
-Log in with the username "TestUser" to see the AWS service instances on the TestUser account.
+Log in with the username "TestUser" to see the currently-supported AWS service instances on the TestUser account.

 **Option 2**: Login with Access Keys
 - If you have an AWS account, you can use this method.
-Log in with your AWS username, Access Key, and Secret Key to see the AWS service instances on your account.
+Log in with your AWS username, Access Key, and Secret Key to see the currently-supported AWS service instances on your account.

 ### Dashboard